aleksandar-radev/army/src/SAVE_SYSTEM_README.md

 # Save/Load System Implementation

 ## Overview
-I have successfully implemented a comprehensive save/load system for the Idle Hero Slayer game with the following features:
+I have successfully implemented a comprehensive save/load system for the Army Builder game with the following features:

 ## Features Implemented